 BIOgraphy

-David Castillo is a pretty eclectic nerd from New Orleans, LA who celebrates over a decade as a member of the Los Angeles Master Chorale, books as an actor and singer on set and in the studio, and joins various projects as an artistic consultant and producer.
+David Castillo is a pretty eclectic nerd from New Orleans, LA.
+He’s a professor, books as an actor and singer on-set and in-studio, hosts concerts with symphonies, and celebrates over a decade as a member of the Los Angeles Master Chorale.

-David dives into the worlds of Hollywood on-camera and on the mic as an actor, a musician, and acting as a musician.
-He appeared on-camera in commercials, on Amazon Prime Video’s Hunters, in a Camila Cabello music video playing his trumpet, and in a pop-opera group on America’s Got Talent.
-His voiceover work can be experienced on commercials, on podcasts, and on several Netflix series’.
-As a session singer, highlights of his credits include Beauty and the Beast: A 30th Celebration, Black Panther: Wakanda Forever, Call of Duty: Black Ops Cold War, The Call of the Wild, Encanto, Haunted Mansion, Star Wars: The Rise of Skywalker, and The Wonderful World of Mickey Mouse.
+David dives into Hollywood on-camera and in-studio as an actor, a musician, and acting as a musician.
+He appeared on-camera in several national commercial campaigns, on Amazon Prime Video’s Hunters, in a Camila Cabello music video playing his trumpet, in a pop-opera group on America’s Got Talent, and on the 97th Oscars performing Mozart’s “Lacrymosa” for the In Memoriam and backup to Cynthia Erivo and Ariana Grande’s “Defying Gravity” and to Conan O’Brien’s opening monologue “I Won’t Waste Time.”
+His voiceover work can be experienced on commercials, on podcasts, and in dozens of characters for several Netflix series’.
+As a session singer, he recorded the soundtracks of Lorne Balfe, Kris Bowers, Germaine Franco, Ludwig Göransson, James Newton Howard, Alan Menken, Hector Pereira, John Powell, Xander Rodzinkski, John Williams, and Christopher Willis in works such as Beauty and the Beast: A 30th Celebration, Beverly Hills Cop: Axel F, Black Panther: Wakanda Forever, Call of Duty: Black Ops Cold War, The Call of the Wild, Despicable Me 4, Encanto, Haunted Mansion, How to Train Your Dragon (live action), Kiss of the Spider Woman, The Marvels, Superman, Star Wars: The Rise of Skywalker, Wicked: Part I, Willow, and The Wonderful World of Mickey Mouse.

 Hosting with Conductor Michelle Di Russo and The San Diego Symphony at the Rady Shell